Milan Bergamo Airport: Car

 The A4 is one of the main road networks that links the airport.

 Bus

 There are several public transportation links to and from downtown Milan, including express coaches.
-There are further connections to/from Bergamo city center, Arezzo, Bologna, Brescia, Monza, Turin, Malpensa Airport, and Milan Trade Exhibition Center, Parma, Torino, and Verona.
+The main coach operators at Milan Bergamo Airport include ATB, Orioshuttle, Terravision, Flibco and Autostradale, offering frequent services to central Milan as well as other major cities and regional destinations.
+There are further connections to/from Bergamo city center, Arezzo, Bologna, Brescia, Monza, Turin, Malpensa Airport, Milan Trade Exhibition Center, Parma, Turin, and Verona.
+Tickets can be purchased online, at airport ticket offices, or directly from the driver, with timetables and fares available on the airport’s official website.

 Railway

-While a railway station is currently being built at Bergamo airport by 2024, the current nearest railway station is Bergamo railway station, 3.5 mi away.
+While a railway station is currently being built at Bergamo airport, scheduled to open in 2026, the current nearest railway station is Bergamo railway station, 3.5 mi away.
 There is no official shuttle between the airport and the railway station.
 A bus service operated by ATB connects to the airport, about 10 minutes from the train station.